mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 Tested with ESP32 DevKitC v4, ili9341 display and Arduino IDE 2.1.0 ( PlatformIO )

-The library ESP32-USB-Soft-Host support only USB1.1 and known working HID devices can be found [here](https://github.com/tobozo/ESP32-USB-Soft-Host) or below.
+The library ESP32-USB-Soft-Host 0.1.4 supports only USB1.1 and known working HID devices can be found [here](https://github.com/tobozo/ESP32-USB-Soft-Host) or below.

 The display works with LVGL, TFT_eSPI by Bodmer or LovyanGFX.
 Details about this display and the installation of the libraries can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
 Remember that here the CS pin is changed from GPIO15 to GPIO14, because GPIO15 is needed for a second USB.